SAP/e-mobility-charging-stations-simulator/README.md

 2. charging station configuration template: [src/assets/station-templates](src/assets/station-templates);
 3. charging stations simulator configuration: [src/assets/config.json](src/assets/config.json).

-The charging stations simulator have an automatic configuration files reload feature at change for:
+The charging stations simulator has an automatic configuration files reload feature at change for:

 - charging stations simulator configuration;
 - charging station configuration templates;
 - charging station authorization RFID tags lists.

 But the modifications to test have to be done to the files in the build target directory [dist/assets](dist/assets).
-Once the modifications are finished, they have to be reported or copied to the matching files in the build source directory [src/assets](src/assets) to ensure they will be taken into account at next build.
+Once the modifications are done, they have to be reported to the matching files in the build source directory [src/assets](src/assets) to ensure they will be taken into account at next build.

 ### Charging stations simulator configuration